-- (a) The Council may recognise distinguished services to the Chamber by any member by declaring by resolution that he shall be a Life member. - (b) Life members shall be entitled to enjoy all the rights and benefits of membership, save that a Life Member shall not be required to pay any subscription; - (c) the Council reserves the right to revoke a Life Member's membership for inappropriate or injurious or harmful behaviour to the Chamber's interests subject to the rules and procedures under Division 2 of Part 3.
+- (a) The Council may recognise distinguished services to the Chamber by any member by declaring by resolution that he shall be a Life member. - (b) Life members shall be entitled to enjoy all the rights and benefits of membership, save that a Life Member shall not be required to pay any subscription.

-15. Transferability of Rights not transferable
+15. Rights not transferable